ataex/Seymour/server/README.md

     spawn-fcgi -p 8000 -n ./seymour_backend.o

     # to run headless
+    # note that this may be significantly slower as it may not make use of the GPU
     sudo apt-get install xvfb
     xvfb-run spawn-fcgi -p 8000 -n ./seymour_backend.o
     ```